peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 4.  **Migrate Old Experiment Data**: A utility workflow designed to bring older, legacy experimental data into compliance with the modern pipeline.

+5.  **Audit a Study**: Provides a consolidated, read-only audit of all experiments in a study to verify their readiness for final analysis.

+6.  **Update a Study**: A batch operation that automatically updates all out-of-date experiments within a study.

-5.  **Analyze a Study**: The highest-level analytical tool, used after one or more experiments are complete to aggregate results across multiple experiments and perform comprehensive statistical analysis.
+7.  **Analyze a Study**: The highest-level analytical tool, used after a study is validated to aggregate results and perform comprehensive statistical analysis.

 #### Workflow 1: Run an Experiment